-The United Kingdom registered the largest rise in deaths since the coronavirus pandemic began with 1,372 positive infections and 35 lives lost, and the government suggesting that persons over the age of 70-years might be quarantined within their homes for up to four months.
+The United Kingdom registered the largest rise in deaths since the coronavirus pandemic began with 1,372 positive infections and 35 lives lost, with the government suggesting that persons over the age of 70-years might be quarantined within their homes for up to four months.

-Flights to Spain cancelled at Alicante Airport today
+Flights to Spain cancelled at Alicante airport today

 British scheduled airline Jet2.com has cancelled all flights to Spain, with a repatriation service for affected passengers.
 However, today´s scheduled arrivals from Glasgow, Belfast, and Newcastle have been cancelled.

 Irish budget carrier Ryanair announced a reduced service to Spain just yesterday, with cancellations to Alicante-bound flights from Cologne in Germany, and Kraków in Poland later today.